MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/SustainabilityItemCategorySKU.md

 ---
-title: SustainabilityItemCategorySKU in Cloud for Sustainability shared data model
+title: SustainabilityItemCategorySKU in Microsoft for Sustainability shared data model
 description: The category of the item such as abrasives, castings or accessories
 author: cdm-publisher
 ms.service: common-data-model